San Jose Sharks' Evander Kane slams officials after ejection from preseason game

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

-Kane played 75 games for the Sharks last season and tied for the league in game misconducts with three.
+Kane played 75 games for the Sharks' last season and tied for the league in game misconducts with three.
 He also led the league with 153 penalty minutes.